Skip to content

 Beethoven lived here – which also functioned as a kind of summer house – from 1792 until his death on March 26, 1827.

-The Beethoven Society has been very accommodating to us.
-In fact, only the Beethoven Society is responsible for the concerts in the house.
+The Beethoven Society is responsible for the concerts at the house.
 But for our evening we have been granted an exemption.
-And here we will experience tonight’s concert.
+And here we will have a concert like no other.

 Beethoven’s home in Heiligenstadt, Vienna